pytorch/captum/README.md

 Neuron Attributions:  tensor([[0.2902, 0.5062, 0.2466],
                              [0.6748, 0.0725, 0.8492]])
 ```
-Since neuron conductance does not have completeness property, delta is not computed
-here.
-However, layer conductance has completeness property and we will compute for
-the layer.

 Layer conductance shows the importance of neurons for a layer and given input.
 It doesn't attribute the contribution scores to the input features